Elizabeth Hallett, Curriculum Director: Grades 9-12 and English Language Education K-12

 All English Language Development curriculum are aligned to the World-Class Instructional Design and Assessment (WIDA) Standards as well as the 2011 Massachusetts Curriculum Frameworks.

-Teachers spend a great deal of the time preparing their students for MCAS and MEPA exams through test-taking strategies adapted for ELLs.
+Teachers spend a great deal of the time preparing their students for MCAS and MEPA exams through adapted test-taking strategies.
 Students at lower fluency levels are placed in sheltered content courses in core areas, such as math, history, science and social studies.
-The ELL Program also provides special electives for low-proficiency students in Pronunciation and Wellness.
+The ELE Program also provides special electives for low-proficiency students in Pronunciation and Wellness.

-For struggling students with learning difficulties or possible gaps in formal education in their native countries, the High School ELL Program offers Skills and Literacy courses with focus on academic language and skills.
-For students with learning difficulties, there is also an Academic Support class with individual students’ needs being addressed one-to-one by an ELL teacher.
+For struggling students with learning difficulties or possible gaps in formal education in their native countries, the High School ELE Program offers Skills and Literacy courses with focus on academic language and skills.
+For students with learning difficulties, there is also an Academic Support class with individual students’ needs being addressed one-to-one by an ELE teacher.

 Registration of New English Language Learners: